-Before settling in Philadelphia, Bill spent three years teaching English in Thailand, Spain and France.
+Bill Cohen oversees the Kleinman Center's office needs, supervises public events, tracks the budget, and provides technical support across many platforms.
+When possible, he also dives into design and research projects.
+Before settling in Philadelphia, Cohen spent three years teaching English in Thailand, Spain, and France.
 In 2010 he served as the liaison for high schools from five European countries on a successful E.U. grant proposal, creating an exchange program for students pursuing alternative energy research.
-When he returned to the States, Bill helped start a local, artisan food company, Righteous Felon.
+After returning to the United States, Cohen helped start a local, artisan food company, Righteous Felon.

 Mark Alan Hughes

-He was chief policy adviser to Mayor Michael A. Nutter and the founding Director of Sustainability for the City of Philadelphia, where he led the creation of the Greenworks Plan.
+He was chief policy adviser to Mayor Michael A. Nutter and the founding director of sustainability for the City of Philadelphia, where he led the creation of the Greenworks Plan in 2009.
 He has designed and fielded national policy research projects in a variety of areas including the Bridges to Work program in transportation, the Transitional Work Corporation in job training and placement, the Campaign for Working Families in EITC participation, and the Energy Efficient Buildings Hub in regional economic development.
 This work has been funded by H.U.D., H.H.S., D.O.E., Ford, Rockefeller, Pew, Casey, WmPenn, and others.

-Before joining the Kleinman Center, Oscar Serpell received a Masters in Environmental Studies and a B.A. in Environmental Management, both from the University of Pennsylvania.
-Oscar has written as a guest contributor for the Penn Sustainability Review and received the Elaine B. Wright Award for Excellence in Applying Environmental Studies to Community Service.
-Oscar has held several student teaching and administrative positions in the Department of Earth and Environmental Science, the Department of Anthropology, and the Center for Excellence in Environmental Toxicology.
+Oscar Serpell is a researcher, writer, and data analyst at the Kleinman Center for Energy Policy.
+He participates on several key research projects at the center and also writes blog posts and policy digests on timely energy policy topics.
+Serpell has written as a guest contributor for the Penn Sustainability Review and received the Elaine B. Wright Award for Excellence in Applying Environmental Studies to Community Service.
+He has held several student teaching and administrative positions in the Department of Earth and Environmental Science, the Department of Anthropology, and the Center for Excellence in Environmental Toxicology.